awsdocs/amazon-chime-user-guide/doc_source/join-anonymous.md

 # Joining a Meeting Anonymously<a name="join-anonymous"></a>

-If you don't have an account, you can join a meeting anonymously\.
+If you don't have an Amazon Chime account, you can join a meeting anonymously\.

 **To join a meeting anonymously**